 With our new tiny house add-on taking shape, it’s time to start thinking about outdoor furniture.
-We need a table for our deck and, of course, we want to build it ourselves.
+We need an outdoor table for our deck and, of course, we want to build it ourselves.

 Building an outdoor table